-An ancient Chinese drink that is still popular today, Dried Chinese Sour Plum Tea Drink (SuanMeiTang) is very refreshing when drunk with ice on a hot day.
-As some of the ingredients can be difficult to find outside of an Asian Traditional Chinese Medicine Shop, I've boiled this Plum Tea recipe down to its basic components to make an easy, 3-ingredient version!
+An ancient Chinese drink that is still popular today, Dried Chinese Sour Plum Drink (SuanMeiTang) is very refreshing and great for digestion!
+As some of the ingredients can be difficult to find outside of an Asian Traditional Chinese Medicine Shop, I've boiled this Sour Plum Tea down to an easy, 3-ingredient version!

 This beverage is so popular amongst the Chinese that there have even been sour plum beers brewed.
 (Singapore's Tiger Beer has their own version of sour plum and calamansi alcohol, inspired by the popular Assam Boi lime juice drink.)

 Note: this suanmei drink is not to be confused with the Assam Boi Calamansi Lime Juice that is popular in Singapore and Malaysia.

 Chinese Sour Plum Tea is similar but not the same as Korean plum tea (maesil-cha.)
 Both are perfect drunk with ice on hot summer days.

 However, this is easier to make as the Chinese preserved plums used are easier to find than Korean plum syrup.
 (You have to make it yourself in May-July (recipe in the link), or buy the commercial version from a Korean supermarket.)

 Suanmeitang is traditionally believed to be cooling (helps reduce the body's heatiness) and good for digestion, but I always like to reference my health claims with research journals, so I'll update this section as I find more info.

 Note: this isn't meant as medical or nutritional advice but as trivia info only.